-In accordance with HUD requirements, HABC will reexamine the income, household composition and inspection of all households at least annually.
-Households will be provided accurate annual and interim rent adjustments.
+In accordance with HUD requirements, HABC will reexamine the income, household composition and inspection of all households in accordance with the HABC MTW Supplement Addendum.
+Households will be provided accurate recertifications and interim rent adjustments.
 Recertification's and interim examinations will be processed in a manner that ensures households are given reasonable notice of rent increases.
-All annual activities will be coordinated in accordance with HUD regulation.
+All activities will be coordinated in accordance with HUD regulation.
 It is a HUD requirement that households report all changes in household composition, but HABC decides what other changes must be reported and the procedures for reporting them.
 This chapter defines HABC's policy for conducting annual recertification and coordinating annual activities.
 It also explains the interim reporting requirements for households and the standards for timely reporting.